JanHerca/urantiapedia/output/wikijs/es/article/The_Missing_Link.md

 ## Referencias

-* Jacob Needleman, “Lost Christianity.
-A Journey of Rediscovery to the Centre of Christian Experience”, Element Books; New edition (Febrero 1990)
+* Jacob Needleman, «Lost Christianity.
+A Journey of Rediscovery to the Centre of Christian Experience», Element Books; New edition (Febrero 1990)